tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 ## Sequence execution process

 #### Starting a Sequencer
-[Sequencer wiring]($github.base_url$/esw-ocs/esw-ocs-app/src/main/scala/esw/ocs/app/wiring/SequencerWiring.scala) creates an execution [Engine]($github.base_url$/esw-ocs/esw-ocs-impl/src/main/scala/esw/ocs/impl/core/Engine.scala) which is responsible for processing each step.
+When we do load script from a sequence component, it creates a [Sequencer Wiring]($github.base_url$/esw-ocs/esw-ocs-app/src/main/scala/esw/ocs/app/wiring/SequencerWiring.scala).
-When Engine is initialized, Kotlin Script is loaded into it via reflection.
+Sequencer Wiring passes the Kotlin script class name as string parameter to [Script Loader]($github.base_url$/esw-ocs/esw-ocs-impl/src/main/scala/esw/ocs/impl/script/ScriptLoader.scala), which uses Java reflection APIs to dynamically load script class with given name and create its instance.
+This loaded script is then passed to an execution [Engine]($github.base_url$/esw-ocs/esw-ocs-impl/src/main/scala/esw/ocs/impl/core/Engine.scala) which is responsible for processing each step.
 After initialization, Sequencer's Akka and HTTP connection is registered to Location Service.

 #### Loading and Running a sequence in Sequencer